blockchain-tools/ens-web-ext/README.md

 # ens-web-ext

-web extension for Ethereum Name Service.
+Web extension for Ethereum Name Service.

-bridge between decentrized and traditional www
+A bridge between decentrized and traditional www.

+Just search in the address-bar: start with “ens” follow with a space

 ## Install